-However, in addition to the waivers discussed in that article, you can also apply for special waivers as an applicant for a green card under the Violence Against Women Act (VAWA).
+However, in addition to the waivers discussed in that article, special waivers are available to people applying for a green card under the Violence Against Women Act (VAWA).
 This article discusses the special waivers and other exceptions to the rules of inadmissibility available under VAWA.

-Applicants for adjustment of status -- including VAWA applicants -- must show that they will not become a "public charge" if they are granted U.S. permanent residence.
+Applicants for adjustment of status through family must ordinarily show that they will not likely become a "public charge" if granted U.S. permanent residence.
 This means they have to show they will not be a financial burden on society through the use of need-based public assistance.

-If you got your visa or some other immigration benefit by fraud, you can be found inadmissible.
+If you got your visa or some other immigration benefit by a lie or misrepresentation, or through the use of false documents or other fraud, you can be found inadmissible.
 However, as a VAWA applicant, you can apply for a waiver (unless the fraud involved pretending to be a U.S. citizen).

-All visa or green card applicants, including VAWA applicants, can apply for a waiver if they have diseases of public health significance that would otherwise make them inadmissible.
-Unlike other applicants, however, VAWA applicants need not show that they are the spouse or unmarried son or daughter of a U.S. citizen, permanent resident, or other qualifying relative.
-(See I.N.A.
-Section 212(g).)
+All visa or green card applicants, including VAWA applicants, can apply for a waiver of inadmissibility if they have diseases of public health significance that would otherwise make them inadmissible.
+Unlike other applicants, however, VAWA applicants need not show that they are the spouse or unmarried son or daughter of a U.S. citizen, permanent resident, or other qualifying relative in order to be approved for this waiver.
+(See I.N.A. § 212(g).)

 As a VAWA applicant, you can apply for a waiver of inadmissibility for certain criminal acts.
 The waiver covers: crimes of moral turpitude; multiple criminal convictions; assertion of immunity from prosecution; simple possession of marijuana if it was 30 grams or less; and prostitution and commercialized vice.

-Unlike other applicants for adjustment of status who apply for this waiver (under I.N.A.
-Section 212(h)), you do not have to show that a qualifying relative will suffer extreme hardship if your application is denied.
-You will, however, still need to show good moral character in order to be eligible for VAWA, which will likely require showing a connection between the abuse you suffered and commission of the crime(s).
+Unlike other applicants for adjustment of status who apply for this waiver (under I.N.A. § 212(h)), you do not have to show that a qualifying relative will suffer extreme hardship if your application is denied.
+You will, however, still need to show good moral character in order to be eligible for VAWA, which will likely require showing a connection between the abuse you suffered and commission of any crimes.